 Cornerstone, 49 Hollywood Road, Central, Hong Kong, p.
 6809 9771

-Bringing the flavour (and value!) to your lunch-time, Uma Nota’s weekday lunch concept is a must-try for those who love fresh and tasty cuisine with friendly service to boot.
-From 12-3pm, enjoy the carefully curated salad bar, complete with noodles and loads of fresh veggies, for just $95 or throw in a main, such as a Homemade Cheeseburger, Seabass with plantain or Eggplant with miso, goat cheese and cashew nuts for $120.
-Add on a sweet treat, coffee or tea for just $35 and you’ll be all refreshed to bring your A-game back to work in the afternoon (and if not, there’s always a selection of their great cocktails available!)
+Bringing the flavour (and value) to your lunchtime, Uma Nota’s weekday lunch concept is a must-try for those who love fresh and tasty cuisine with friendly service to boot.
+From 12 to 3pm, enjoy unlimited starters to share, followed by a main, with choices such as coconut rice with grilled tiger prawns; half roasted spring chicken; and the vegetarian Karana jackfruit rice, served with cassava farofa and carioca beans.
+Add a sweet treat, coffee, or tea, and you’ll be all refreshed to bring your A-game back to work in the afternoon.

 Uma Nota, 38 Peel Street, Central, Hong Kong, p.
 2889 7576